Anchovies are tiny fish that are versatile and can be used on a wide variety of dishes such as pizza, seafood pancakes, spaghetti, salads and more.

 Quick Comparison: Top 10 Best Canned Anchovies

-1. Wild Planet Wild Anchovies in Water with Sea Salt
+1. Wild Planet Wild Anchovies in Water with Sea Salt - Our Top Pick

 The first item is the Wild Planet Anchovies in Water with Sea Salt.
 This product averages around 19g of protein and 800mg of omega-3 per single serving.